The Pros & Cons of a Cochlear ImplantPosted March 18th, 2014

 1. Hearing Improvement

-A cochlear implant will improve your hearing, but it can never be certain how much.
-Everyone who has received the surgery has reported an improvement in hearing.
-Because the ability to hear things is essential to living in any society, even a slight improvement can increase a person's value of life.
+A cochlear implant can improve your hearing, but it can never be certain how much.
+People who have received the surgery often report an improvement in hearing.
+Because the ability to hear things is essential to living in any society, even a slight improvement can increase a person's quality of life.

 2. Children in School